- Community engagement

 Sites will only be shortlisted to move to the technical assessment stage if there is broad community support.

-The only shortlisted site so far - Wallerberdina Station, near Hawker, South Australia - was selected based on feedback from the community.
+One site at Wallerberdina Station, near Hawker, South Australia and two sites near Kimba, South Australia - which were selected based on feedback from the community.

 Work during this stage will ultimately inform whether the site is technically suitable for a radioactive waste facility.